 I’ve been trying to figure out what to do with my back fence line since all my trees and bushes were cut down by Colonial Pipeline during their vicennial right of way maintenance.
-Since I can’t replant trees I wasn’t sure how I would get some year round green back there.
-I didn’t want to have to look at wooden fence all the time!
+Since I’m limited in what I can plant I wasn’t sure how I would get some year round green back there.
+I didn’t want to have to look at a wooden fence all the time!

 Jasmine stays green year round here plus in spring there are the wonderful flowers and fragrance they produce.
-(Plus, should CP want to come back and do more chopping – these vines are quick to re-grow).
+This is some that I trained against a different fence section.

 So here’s what you need to make this trellis: eye hooks, heavy gauge wire, ruler, drill or hammer and nail